dan-the-dev/tic-tac-toe-laravel/NOTES.md

    - position must be free [v]
    - player cannot make 2 moves in a row (player X will start by default)

+## Step 4b: Refactoring

+I spend time in setting up the walking skeleton and to commit decently in the first steps to show the approach, therefore at some point I decided to be more pragmatic in the implementation.
+Thanks to tests, I refactored a bit after that, before building the tests examples - but of course there might probably be something more to clean up or refactor for an ideal code design (if there can be an ideal one).

 ## Step 5: Allow to play somehow

 Requirement: Please provide a test case example (such as test cases or a list of cURL commands) of a fully played out game with your solution.